mralexzee/acllibgo/README.md

 Provides a method to scrub based on acl groups, zero, or keep property values of a struct.
 Library uses reflection and caching whenever possible.
 Intended for low frequency calls to ensure security compliance.
 Avoid using in high call frequency such as logging or tight loops.
 - Good use cases:
-    - Scrubbing before returning object model by API ( ~ 200/second )
+    - Scrubbing before returning object model by API
-    - Scrubbing before persisting model to database ( ~ 200/second )
+    - Scrubbing before persisting model to database
 - Bad use cases:
-    - Scrubbing before writing to debug logs ( ~ 1000+/second )
+    - Scrubbing all log structures before writing to debug logs

 ### Functions